Nebraska VR provides services that benefit individuals as well as our state and communities.

 In October 2017, Vocational Rehabilitation entered into service agreements with these agencies to provide Benefits Services to individuals served by VR who receive Social Security and other benefits.
 These agencies employ Certified Benefits Planners who have extensive training in how work incentives may be used by SSA beneficiaries to maximize earning potential and minimize negative impact to benefits.
 The Benefits Services provide individuals with:

-Nebraska VR continues it's long standing partnership with Nebraska Department of Health and Human Services - Behavioral Health Services (NE-DHHS) to make available employment services to Nebraskans with severe mental illness.
-VR and NE-DHHS fund six regional programs that provide Supported Employment services across the State.
+Nebraska VR continues its long-standing partnership with Nebraska Department of Health and Human Services – Division of Behavioral Health (NDHHS-DBH) to fund supported employment services for Nebraskans with severe mental illness.
+VR and NDHHS-DBH partner in funding these supports across the state.

 Key elements of the partnership include: